mlhartme/stool/client/documentation.md

 * **AUTO_REMOVE**
   Days to wait before removing an expired stage. -1 to disable this feature.
 Type number, default -1.
 * **DISK_QUOTA**
-  Mb of disk spaces available for the read/write layer of all running apps.
-The sum of all disk space reserved for all apps of all stages cannot exceed this number.
+  Mb of disk spaces available for the read/write layer of the running stages.
 0 disables this feature.
 Type number, default 0.
 * **DEFAULT_EXPIRE**
   Defines the number of days to expire new stages (0 for never).
 Type number, default 0.
 * **HOST**